 It’s great for a weeknight side dish any time, but it’s also a lovely addition to a Thanksgiving, Christmas or holiday spread.

-And here’s two variations for this butternut squash brown rice:
+2 variations for butternut squash brown rice:

 - Make it sweet: Stir 1 tablespoon maple syrup into the butternut squash puree before adding it to the rice mixture.